Licence Application Guide

 These sections get a little personal.
 They asks you if you have ever committed a criminal offence, have anyone in your household who is prohibited from being around firearms, about your mental health, and if you’ve experienced the breakdown of any important relationships.

-Some of these questions might seem daunting to you… we regularly receive questions from clients debating how to answer some of them.
-Our suggestion is always the same: answer everything honestly, the RCMP will find out anyway.
+Some of these questions might seem daunting… we regularly receive questions from clients debating how to answer some of them.
+Our suggestion is always the same: answer honestly.
+The RCMP will find out anyway.
 If you’d like to explain the circumstances surrounding one of your answers you can add a written explanation.

-You can also call the RCMP Firearms Program to ask questions about this section if you need to at 1-800-731-4000.
+If you feel you need to, you can also call the RCMP Firearms Program to ask questions about this section at 1-800-731-4000.

-If you have completed the Canadian Firearms Safety course with Range Arts then check “Yes” in 20A and 20B for each of the courses you completed.
+If you have completed the Canadian Firearms Safety Course with Range Arts then check “Yes” for each course you completed.

-For 20C, typically your answer will be “No”.
 The training you have received via Range Arts is not the same as receiving certification directly from the Chief Firearms Officer or completing a course in Quebec prior to 1995.
+If you received certification directly from the CFO or in Quebec prior to 1995 you will know exactly what that means.

-We also tend to recommend you pick someone with a professional demeanour with a voicemail message which identifies them.
-The RCMP might also send your reference a letter in a plain envelope, with a code inside and a phone number to call.
+We tend to recommend you pick someone with a professional demeanour, with a voicemail message which identifies them clearly.
+The RCMP might also send your reference a letter with a code inside and a phone number to call.
 Choose someone who is willing to check their mail and is likely to answer their phone.
 Absentee references can slow down your application.
+Remember, your references matter and can impact the results of your application.

 7) Photo